TOKYO PHOTO 2009

 THE PROVOKE ERA – Postwar Japanese Photography

 I would love to see this show which opens on September 12 at the San Francisco Museum of Modern Art.
 The show is curated by Sandra S. Phillips, senior curator of photography at the SFMOMA.
-Sandra did already the two fabulous traveling exhibitions which introduced leading Japanese photographers to the West: Daido Moriyama in 1999 and Shomei Tomatsu in 2006.
+Sandra did already the two fabulous travelling exhibitions which introduced leading Japanese photographers to the West: Daido Moriyama in 1999 and Shomei Tomatsu in 2006.